Self-Destructive Language Model: Evaluation

 \subsection{Utility Preservation}

 We first evaluate \sys's impact on the general performance of target LLMs.
 Table\mref{tbl:integrity} compares the zero-shot capabilities of base (undefended) and \sys-defended models on the EleutherAI's LM Evaluation Harness benchmark, alongside their harmfulness scores on the Beavertail dataset.
-As demonstrated by the results, \sys effectively preserves the base model's zero-shot performance across benign tasks while simultaneously maintaining its alignment performance when responding to harmful prompts.
+Notably, \sys effectively preserves the base model's zero-shot performance across benign tasks while simultaneously maintaining its alignment performance when responding to harmful prompts.

 Additionally, Table\mref{tbl:integrity} compares the fine-tuning capabilities of base and self-destructive models across various tasks.
 Observe that the self-destructive model consistently performs on par with or even outperforms the base model, indicating that the self-destructive property introduced by \sys has minimal interference with the model's ability to be effectively fine-tuned for benign tasks.